apioo/psx/doc/getting_started/service.rst

 Service
 =======

-In the previous chapter we have defined a controller which received the request and produces the response.
-This chapter describes where we can define the logic of our API endpoint.
+In the previous chapter we have defined a controller which receives the request and produces the response.
+This chapter describes where we can define the business logic of our API endpoint.

 Definition
 ----------